olexij-christian/awesome-zig/readme.md

 # Awesome Zig

+[Zig](https://ziglang.org) is a general-purpose programming language and toolchain for maintaining robust, optimal, and reusable software.

 ## Algorithms and data structures
 - [BarabasGitHub/LZig4](https://github.com/BarabasGitHub/LZig4) Implementing lz4 in zig.
 - [DutchGhost/ArrayVec](https://github.com/DutchGhost/ArrayVec) An array with a vector feeling in Zig